 During a phishing attack, a hacker will attempt to fool someone into giving up sensitive information by posing it as a legitimate request.
 Preventing phishing is a key means of deploying employee data security.

 The phishing email may have a fake website link included in it.
-When you click this link, you move to a fake website that’s made to look like a legitimate website.
+When you click this link, you move to a fake website made to look like a legitimate website.
 When you enter your information on the fake website, the hacker steals it.

 Phishing attacks can cause a number of problems for individuals and businesses, including tricking people into revealing: